-Cardiac arrest refers to the cessation of cardiac mechanical function characterized by the absence of palpable pulse, lack of the patient’s response to stimulation, and apnea or agonal respirations.
-If not rapidly reversed by cardiopulmonary resuscitation (CPR), defibrillation, cardioversion, or pacing, sudden cardiac arrest progresses to cardiac death.
+Cardiac arrest refers to cessation of cardiac mechanical function characterized by the absence of palpable pulse, lack of the patient’s response to stimulation, and apnea or agonal respirations.
+If not rapidly reversed, cardiac arrest progresses to death.

-Primary cardiac arrest is caused by or associated with a principal cardiac condition, such as the following:
+Primary cardiac arrest is caused by or associated with a principal cardiac condition, such as:

-1) Coronary artery disease (acute coronary syndrome/ischemic heart disease, coronary vasospasm, spontaneous coronary artery dissection).
+1) Coronary artery disease (eg, acute coronary syndrome [ACS]/ischemic heart disease, coronary vasospasm, spontaneous coronary artery dissection).

-2) Cardiomyopathies (ischemic cardiomyopathy, nonischemic dilated cardiomyopathy, hypertrophic cardiomyopathy, infiltrative disorders such as amyloidosis or sarcoidosis, arrhythmogenic right ventricular cardiomyopathy, ventricular noncompaction, myocarditis).
+2) Cardiomyopathies (eg, ischemic cardiomyopathy, nonischemic dilated cardiomyopathy, hypertrophic cardiomyopathy, infiltrative disorders such as amyloidosis or sarcoidosis, arrhythmogenic right ventricular cardiomyopathy, ventricular noncompaction, myocarditis).

-3) Congenital arrhythmogenic heart diseases (long QT syndrome, short QT syndrome, Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia, idiopathic ventricular fibrillation).
+3) Congenital arrhythmogenic heart diseases (eg, long QT syndrome, short QT syndrome, Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia, idiopathic ventricular fibrillation).

-4) Structural heart disease (severe aortic stenosis, mitral valve prolapse, anomalous coronary artery circulation, Wolff-Parkinson-White syndrome, sinus node disturbances, atrioventricular conduction disturbances).
+4) Structural heart disease (eg, severe aortic stenosis, mitral valve prolapse, anomalous coronary artery circulation, Wolff-Parkinson-White syndrome, sinus node disturbances, atrioventricular conduction disturbances).

-5) Other (cardiac tamponade, commotio cordis, aortic dissection).
+5) Other (eg, cardiac tamponade, commotio cordis, aortic dissection).